tkralphs/CuPPy/README.md

 A collection of "naive" implementations of basic cutting plane algorithms in Python.
-The collection contains a generator for Gomory Mixed Integer cuts and one for generating the most violated split cut using the method of Saxena and Balas.
+The collection contains a generator for Gomory Mixed Integer cuts and one for generating the most violated split cut using the method of Saxena and Balas, as well as a generic generator for Fenchel-type cuts.

 The idea is for these implementations to be as transparent as possible.
 I intend them mainly for educational use.
 They will most certainly not be